-Based on the controls identified above and these management actions, Main Roads has developed performance targets / outcomes for each conservation significant fauna taxa to identify the outcomes sought from the management actions.
-These, along with the proposed management actions, are identified in Table 6-1 and Table 6-2.
+Based on the controls identified above and these management actions, Main Roads has developed performance targets for each conservation significant fauna taxa to identify the outcomes sought from the management actions.
+These, along with the proposed management actions, are identified in Table 6-1, Table 6-2 and Table 6-3.

-All proposed management actions, monitoring, performance indicators, triggers, thresholds and corrective actions are aligned with the performance targets / outcomes identified for each conservation significant fauna taxa.
+All proposed management actions, monitoring, performance indicators, triggers, thresholds and corrective actions are aligned with the performance targets identified for each conservation significant fauna taxa.